 A biography of the author’s great-grandfather, a titanic figure in the turbulent, mesmerizing world of the Yiddish theatre on the Lower East Side of New York.

 This is a witty, shrewd and elegant book which tells a story of vital importance.

 —TONY KUSHNER, Pulitzer, Emmy, and Tony award winning playwright and screenwriter

 Teaching and Coaching

-I’ve been teaching memoir and personal essay writing for nearly thirty years at two Toronto universities.
+I’ve been teaching memoir and personal essay writing for thirty years at two Toronto universities.
 In 2012 I was given the Excellence in Teaching Award at the University of Toronto.